-Here’s the absolute best of off the beaten track Ladakh!
+Here’s the absolute best of Ladakh off the beaten track!

-How to get around: sharing taxis via Choglamsar
+How to travel around Ladakh: sharing taxis via Choglamsar

-When we asked the taxi drivers around Leh for prices of getting around, it was pricey.
+When we asked the taxi drivers around Leh for prices for getting around, it was pricey.
 Most would charge around 2000 (£23) rupees just to travel around 10km return trip!

 Although some of the travel agents will try and convince you that everyone has cars in Ladakh as they don’t like getting the bus (ha!), you can get some sharing taxis along with the locals from the main gate of Leh.

 If you head to the massive colourful gate, you’ll see a lot of locals sitting around or on it, waiting.
 Luckily, for you – they are actually waiting for a bus!